abhiniype/approom/README.md

-# approom
+# AppRoom

-A Website for Android AppRoom using Django
+A Website for Android AppRoom that uses Django.